Jonas1312/knowledge-base/base/science-tech-maths/maths/maths/maths.md

 If all eigenvalues of A are:

 - positive: the matrix is positive definite.
-- positive or zero: positive semi-deﬁnite.
+- positive or zero: positive semi-definite.
 - negative: the matrix is negative definite.

 ## Derivatives

-- the gradient of $f$ is the vector containing all of the partial derivatives
+- The gradient of $f$ is the vector containing all of the partial derivatives.
+- The Jacobian is the matrix of all first-order partial derivatives of a vector-valued function (a function that takes a vector as an input and returns a vector as an output).
 - Hessian is the Jacobian of the gradient.
 Is symmetric.

 ### Finite differences